RankMansi/PowerPulse/README.md

 Above all, I'm proud of myself for developing a full-stack web application that benefits the people around us.

 ## What I learned
-I had no idea of how to call the APIs, how to connect the backend server with the API development tool, i.e., Postman, and last but not least, how to modify the app so one can add and even delete any of the to-dos.
+I had no idea of how to call the APIs, how to connect the backend server with the API Testing tool, i.e., Postman, and last but not least, how to modify the app so one can add and even delete any of the to-dos.

 ## What's next for PowerPulse
 I'll give it my all to come up with new features because viewing the same UI over and over can grow boring.